Dynamic Leadership for Shared Governance

 Marjorie Maurer is the VP Operations/CNE at Advocate Good Samaritan Hospital where she is responsible for overall nursing, clinical services, and operations for the organization.
 Under her leadership, the organization attained the ANCCs Magnet Designation in 2009 with zero deficiencies and 6 exemplars and again most recently completed a successful site visit for Magnet Re-designation in January of this year.
 Marj was also very involved with the organization’s obtainment of the Gold Level Illinois Excellence Award in 2010, as well as the National Malcolm Baldrige Organizational Quality Award of that same year.
 Marj is board certified through the ANCC in Advanced Nursing Administration and has earned post graduate training in leadership coaching and project management.

 She currently serves on four boards including the Illinois Organization for Nurse Leaders where she is past President 2010 and has been recently appointed to the Illinois Board of Nursing for the state of Illinois.

-Cancellations made by August 31, 2015 will receive a full refund minus a $75 processing fee.
-No refunds will be made after August 31, 2015.
-All cancellations must be submitted in writing to Kelsey Irish at email@example.com.
+Cancellations made by prior to the event to receive a full refund minus a $75 processing fee.
+No refunds will be made after the cancellation date.
+All cancellations must be submitted in writing to Kelsey Irish at firstname.lastname@example.org.

 Registrants unable to attend may send an alternate.
 If the alternate is not a member of AONE and the original registrant is a member, the nonmember differential must be paid.